learn-co-curriculum/javascript-promises/README.md

 ## Welcome to Promises

+The way to have code wait in JavaScript is with promises.
+Let's dive in and see our first promise.

 ```js
   new Promise(function() { ... } );
 ```

 The code above uses a built in JavaScript constructor function called a promise.
 When a new promise is initialized it takes one argument, a function, which is called "the executor".
-No joke.
+Now, that's a name.
 That executor function is executed immediately with the construction of the promise.
 Let's just see that part in action.

 ```js
   new Promise(function() { console.log('message') } );